anaelissa-cabrera/anaelissa.info/README.md

     <img class="img-ae" src="img/profesh.jpg" ALIGN="left" alt="professional">

-   <p style="font-size:22px;font;text-align:center;">Hi!
-My name is Ana Elissa!
+   <p style="font-size:22px;font;text-align:right;">Hi!
+My name is Ana Elissa, A.E. !
 I am a recent grad from the University of Illinois at Urbana-Champaign.
 I majored in political science and minored in linguistics.
-I am fascinated by the law and human rights.
+I am fascinated by the law, language, human rights, the government and how change happens within systems.
 I am seeking professional experience in government relations!
 This website is to satisfy my eagerness to teach myself cool new things.
 I am way better at web developmet and coding than last year, when I begun to take it seriously.
 This is progress!
 More to come, stay tuned...</p>

 </div>